 - Your email address should be appropriate and professional, such as, firstname.lastname@example.org; johnsmith_webdesigner; johnsmith_artist;@gmail.com; or email@example.com.
 The point is that now is the time to begin promoting your brand, or at least ensuring that the admissions and financial aid officers, or scholarship providers know your name.

-Step 1: Click here to go to the Gmail Account creation page and set up your Google Account and Gmail Address.
+Step 1: Note that each of the following steps provides an example of what you should see on your computer screen as you complete each step.
+Click here to go to the Gmail Account creation page and set up your Google Account and Gmail Address.
 Or if you are planning to use your current Google Account, click here to go to the Google Sign-in Page.